semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 Other CI providers, such as **Drone CI** and **AppVeyor**, can run Semgrep continuously and connect to Semgrep Cloud Platform through the use of environment variables provided in this document.
 The general steps are:

-1. Create a `SEMGREP_APP_TOKEN` and add it as a credential, secret, or token into your CI provider and CI configuration file.
+1. Create a `SEMGREP_APP_TOKEN`.
+2. Add this token as a credential, secret, or token into your CI provider and CI configuration file.
 2. For GitHub repositories: Grant permissions for [Semgrep Cloud Platform](https://github.com/marketplace/semgrep-dev).
 3. Create a CI job running Semgrep and commit the updated configuration file.
 4. The CI job starts automatically depending on your configuration and CI provider.
 If the job does not start, run the job by committing code or creating a pull request (PR) or merge request (MR).